gbif/hp-swissnatcoll/en/how-to-publish-data.md

     - Not all of your fields may be mandatory for GBIF.
 Find [here](https://svnhc.hp.gbif-staging.org/en/data-aggregator-faqs#which-fields-are-requiredmandatory){:target="_blank"} a list with the required and optional fields guaranteeing the highest data quality.
     - If you can't find a Darwin Core term corresponding to one or more of your fields, you have the possibility to map it as an "Extra Attribute".

-     <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">⚠️ August 2024: **Currently all Extra Attributes are lost after the Mapping.** They are not displayed on the Records view page and can't be exported again (see [Export my data](https://svnhc.hp.gbif-staging.org/en/how-to-publish-data#export-my-data)).
-But they are still present in the Imports view page.
+     <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">⚠️ August 2024: <strong>Currently all Extra Attributes are lost after the Mapping.</strong> They are not displayed on the Records view page and can't be exported.
+But they are still present in the uploaded files which had them in the Imports view page.
      </div>

   2. When satisfied with your mapping, click on **Update mapping**